-When diagnosed with breast cancer at age 24, Bret promised his surgeon that no man would ever feel alone when hearing the words, “You have breast cancer.”
+When diagnosed with breast cancer at age 24, Bret promised his surgeon no man would ever feel alone when hearing the words, “You have breast cancer.”
 After a very close friend’s husband was diagnosed with breast cancer, Cheri began her mission to end the stigma and feelings of abandonment associated with a male breast cancer diagnosis.
 As a result of a connection made on Facebook, together Bret and Cheri formed The Male Breast Cancer Coalition in 2014.

 MBCC shares stories from male breast cancer survivors all over the world.
-Learn more here and find resources for men and their families navigating through what is usually a woman’s only club.
+Learn more here and find resources for men and their families navigating through what is usually a women’s only club.

 We want people to be informed.
 Breast cancer does not discriminate and we want everyone to know “Men Have Breasts Too.”

-Welcome to The Male Breast Cancer Coalition.
+We Are The Male Breast Cancer Coalition.

-Bret, Cheri, Lori & Peggy
+Bret, Cheri, Lori and Peggy

 As Peggy always says, “Together we will change the world.”